Skip to content

 Native Binary

-See Installation for platform-specific steps.
+See Installation for platform-specific download and setup steps.

 Docker Compose (Optional)